feedhenry-raincatcher/raincatcher-workflow-angular/README.md

 The following configuration options are available for this module:

+#### mode (Required)

+Allows to switch between user based views and admin views.
+Possible values 'admin' or 'user'

 #### mainColumnViewId (Required)

 This is the identifier for the Angular view where the main Workflow views will be rendered.

 #### listColumnViewId (Optional)

 This is the identifier for the Angular view where the list of Workflows will be rendered into.
 This is useful for organising where the lists will be rendered on-screen.
 If not specified, the lists will be rendered into the `mainColumnViewId`.
 This is only used for the `admin` mode of the module.

 #### toolbarViewId (User Required)

 This is the identifier of the Angular view where the progress of a workflow is displayed to the user.
 This is only required for scenarios where a workflow is being progressed (e.g. in a mobile application)

 ### Workflow Directives